lane-neuro/research-analytics-suite/neurobehavioral_analytics_suite/analytics/preloaded/transformations/README.md

-# Transformations Subpackage
+# /analytics/preloaded/transformations
 ### Part of NeuroBehavioral Analytics Suite (NBAS)
 <div>
   <p align="left">
-The Transformations subpackage within the Preloaded package contains a collection of transformation functions that can be applied to data points within the NeuroBehavioral Analytics Suite (NBAS).
+The 'analytics/preloaded/transformations' package contains a collection of transformation functions that can be applied to data points within the NeuroBehavioral Analytics Suite (NBAS).
 <br />
 <br />
     <!-- <a href="https://github.com/lane-neuro/neurobehavioral-analytics-suite"><strong>Explore the docs »</strong></a> -->